Critical Risk →

 Can I rate-limit mcp_ado_wit_work_item_unlink? +

 Yes.
-Add a rate_limit block to the mcp_ado_wit_work_item_unlink rule in your Intercept policy.
+Add a rate_limit block to the mcp_ado_wit_work_item_unlink rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.

 How do I block mcp_ado_wit_work_item_unlink completely? +

-Set action: deny in the Intercept policy for mcp_ado_wit_work_item_unlink.
+Set action: deny in the PolicyLayer policy for mcp_ado_wit_work_item_unlink.
 The AI agent will receive a policy violation error and cannot call the tool.
 You can also include a reason field to explain why the tool is blocked.

 What MCP server provides mcp_ado_wit_work_item_unlink? +

-Enforce policies on Azure DevOps
+Enforce policy on every Azure DevOps tool call.

 // GET IN TOUCH